 Jigokudani Valley, in Nagano Prefecture, Japan is the only place in the world monkeys bath in hot thermal springs.
 The 850-metre high valley is freezing and snowfall reaches record depths.
 Here snow covers the ground for one-third of the year.

 Our host shows us to our traditional Japanese room; a pot of hot tea waits on the low table called a kotatsu.
 It has an electric element under the table and is warm and snug to sit with my legs under it wrapped in a blanket.
-Futon mattresses on the floor are buried with warm, thick blankets.
-The well-heated ryokan has a rustic feel.
-The timber floors, tatami mats and framed photos of snow monkeys adorning the walls add to the ambience.
+Cosy, warm, thick blankets bury the futon mattresses on the floor.
+The well-heated ryokan has a rustic feel and the timber floors, tatami mats and framed photos of snow monkeys adorning the walls add to the ambience.

-The food is nabemono a traditional winter specialty, served with an assortment of side dishes such as crispy tempura, zaru soba and dipping sauces.
-The chabudais (low tables) have a small gas burner at each setting and guests at the tables do their own cooking.
-Serving trays piled high with raw, fresh ingredients arrive at our table and we choose what we want, and add it to the pot.
-Bottles of local Japanese beer make a perfect accompaniment to our meal.
+For dinner, we have nabemono a traditional winter speciality, served with an assortment of side dishes such as crispy tempura, zaru soba and dipping sauces.
+The low tables have a small gas burner at each setting so we do our own cooking.
+Serving trays piled high with raw, fresh ingredients arrive at our table and we and add them to the pot.
+Bottles of local Japanese beer make a perfect accompaniment to the meal.

 After breakfast, we go to the hot springs.
-The ryokan is almost covered in a blanket of snow and we make our way down stairs that are almost buried.
+The ryokan is almost covered in a blanket of snow so we carefully make our way down slippery stairs that are barely visible.
 The ryokan is the closest accommodation to the monkeys and is only a 100-metre walk across the frozen river.
-Snowflakes gently fall around us and the forest is covered with a dusting of white icing.
-Monkey footprints decorate the freshly fallen snow.
+Snowflakes gently fall around us and the forest is covered with a dusting of white icing where monkey footprints decorate the freshly fallen snow.

-With bright red faces, wet fur clinging to their little scalps and their ears sticking out, monkeys unwind in the hot spring.
-It’s so relaxing, some even fall asleep.
-They are very social in the warm steamy water.
-While grooming and embracing each other with human-like hands they are in heaven.Though they survive temperatures down to minus 15 degrees, they look pathetically cold when they get out of the hot spring.
+With bright red faces, wet fur clinging to their little scalps and their ears sticking out, monkeys unwind in the hot spring, with some falling asleep as its so relaxing.
+They are very social in the warm steamy water and groom and embrace each other with human-like hands.Though they survive temperatures down to -15°C., they look pathetically cold when they get out of the hot spring.

-Fluffy fur and eyes the colour of warm toffee contrasts against the stark white snow.
-Babies are like soft downy teddy bears in their mother’s arms.
+Babies are like soft downy teddy bears in their mother’s arms and their fluffy fur and eyes the colour of warm toffee contrasts against the stark white snow.
 The monkeys briefly seek eye contact, only to quickly look away.
-Their deep expressive eyes are mesmerising; it’s no wonder they recognise one another by them.
+Their deep expressive eyes are mesmerising and it’s no wonder they recognise one another by them.

-Only the high ranking snow monkeys go in the hot spring.
-Monkeys of low rank are not allowed.
+Only the high ranking snow monkeys go in the hot spring because monkeys of low rank are not allowed.
 We feel sorry for the low-class monkeys; their fur sprinkled with snowflakes, snuggle together trying to keep warm on the pipes carrying the warm water from the springs.

-The males help in the care of the young and will carry, hug and protect them.
-The troop is led by an older male with several male helpers.
-They make all the decisions and protect the troop.
+The troop is led by an older male with several male helpers who make all the decisions and protect the troop.
+The males also help in the care of the young and will protect them.

-As the sun sets and winter casts a dark shadow across the valley, the monkeys silhouetted against the snow covered boulders head back towards the ice-covered forest.
-They spend the night finding warmth in each other’s arms.
+As the sun sets and winter casts a dark shadow across the valley, the monkeys go back to the ice-covered forest and spend the night finding warmth in each other’s arms.